BCDevOps/devops-platform-workshops/openshift-201/pipelines.md

 [Video walkthrough](https://youtu.be/WfR6rKGzi7Q)

+**Please note, when the video and written instructions differ, please follow the written instructions.
+We've recently switched from SSH authentication to using a GitHub Personal Access Token and the video demo needs updating. **

 ## Objectives:

 After completing this section, you should have an understanding of OpenShift Pipelines, know how to create and start a pipeline, and how to migrate from Jenkins